USCbiostats/LUCIDus-old/README.md

 # LUCid

-A R package allows users to achieve joint estimation of latent or unobserved clusters using multi-omics data with/without outcome of interest.
+An R package allows users to achieve a joint estimation of latent or unobserved clusters using multi-omics data with/without the outcome of interest.

 ## Getting Started